 Field Details Name / Location Specify the URI name of the iPrint printer.
 For example, ipp://acme.com/ipp/servername.
 Update iPrint Printer while Installing the Driver Select this option to update the printer driver and to reinstall the printer driver from the iPrint server while installing the iPrint printer.
 Install iPrint Client Select this option to install the iPrint client on a target machine.
 The iPrint client is not supported on 64-bit versions of Windows Server 2003.
-The installation file can be either $\mathtt{nipp.zip}$ or $\mathtt{nipp-s.exe}$ , both of which are capable of carrying out non-interactive silent installation.
+The installation file can be either nipp.zip or nipp-s.exe, both of which are capable of carrying out non-interactive silent installation.
 These files can be uploaded from the machine where the browser is running.
 To install the iPrint client, you cannot use a .exe file that does not support a silent installation.
-For example, you cannot use a $nipp.exe$ file to install iPrint client. iPrint Client Installer File Path Allows to specify the path to the iPrint Client Installer (which installs the iPrint client on the managed device).
+For example, you cannot use a nipp.exe file to install iPrint client. iPrint Client Installer File Path Allows to specify the path to the iPrint Client Installer (which installs the iPrint client on the managed device).
 On the Managed Device: Select this option to specify the path to the iPrint client installer on the managed device.
 Select from this Device: Select this option to add the iPrint client installer as content with the policy.
 You can also distribute the iPrint client installer along with the policy.
-If the installer file path is a UNC path, the Novell iPrint Client dialog box is displayed until the installation process completes.
-This process can be performed only by users with administrative rights.
 Install Forcefully Even if the Driver is Already Installed Select this option to force installation of the driver, even though it is already installed on the target device.
 Configure iPrint Client Select this option to configure the iPrint proxy server.
 If the workstations are located outside the physical firewall, you can use this option to specify the proxy address followed by a (:) and the port number.
 Proxy Server Specify the iPrint proxy server name.
 For example, http://proxy.companyx.com:8080

-12 Click Next to display the Printing Preferences page, then use the options to specify the preferences.
+9 Click Next to display the Printing Preferences page, then use the options to specify the preferences.
 Refer to the following table for more information:

 Field Details Orientation Select this option to specify the paper layout for the printer, such as landscape or portrait.
 Duplex Printing Specify whether or not to print on both sides of the paper, if the printer has that capability.
 Collate Specify whether or not the printer should organize multiple copies of a document, if the printer has that capability.

-Print Quality Select the print quality.
+Field Details Print Quality Select the print quality.
 Select High quality, for the best possible resolution, or select Low quality for lower resolution and lower quality.
 Paper Source Specify the paper source for the printer.
 A source that is not listed in the standard available list can also be specified, but it must be supported by the printer.
 Information on supported paper sources is available in the printer documentation or in the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Print\Printers\printer- name\DsDriver\printBinNames on a Windows machine.
-Paper Size Specify the paper size for the printer.
+Paper Size name\DsDriver\printBinNames on a Windows machine.
+Specify the paper size for the printer.
 You can specify any paper size supported by the printer, in addition to the options listed in the menu.
-Information on supported sizes is available in the printer documentation or in the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Print\Printers\printer-name\DsDriver\printMediaSupported on a Windows machine, where a printer is locally installed.
+Information on supported sizes is available in the printer documentation or in the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Print\Printers\printer- name\DsDriver\printMediaSupported on a Windows machine, where a printer is locally installed.

-13 Click Next to display the Additional Printer Policy settings, then use the options to specify the settings.
+10 Click Next to display the Additional Printer Policy settings, then use the options to specify the settings.
 Refer to the following table for more information: